MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-infrastructure.md

 ## Developing infrastructure as code

-If you're new to Azure Developer CLI and bicep, use the [Azure Developer CLI quickstart](/azure/developer/azure-developer-cli/azd-templates?tabs=nodejs).
+If you're new to Azure Developer CLI and Bicep, use the [Azure Developer CLI quickstart](/azure/developer/azure-developer-cli/azd-templates?tabs=nodejs).
 This quickstart uses fewer resources and a smaller code base so it's a great first step to learning about Azure Developer CLI.

-Once you complete the quickstart, you can review the bicep files for the Contoso Real Estate project/
+Once you complete the quickstart, you can review the Bicep files for the Contoso Real Estate project.

 ## File structure for infrastructure management

-To manage the Contoso Real Estate services, the monorepo has several files and folders to help infrastructure management.
+To manage the Contoso Real Estate services, the monorepo has several files and folders for infrastructure management.
 Each of these has been manually configured for this project.
 You can use these as a starting point for your own projects.

 The files, which support infrastructure are: